AdliRaihan/Company-Management/README.md

 # Company-Management
-This application is work related stuff
+This application is work related stuff (not really)